The NZAA is run by a Council elected annually from its members. The current Council members for 2022 – 2023 are:

 Rebecca is an Auckland based archaeologist, who trained at the University of Auckland.
 She currently works at Auckland Council, providing archaeological input into a range of development and research projects.
 Her interests include climate change and archaeology, landscape archaeology and heritage management.

-Emma is an Auckland-based archaeologist who completed her undergraduate and postgraduate study at the University of Auckland.
+Emma is an Auckland-based archaeologist who completed her study at the University of Auckland.
 She currently works at Auckland Museum Tāmaki Paenga Hira as Associate Curator, assisting with the kaitiaki of taonga and development of legacy archaeological assemblages.
 In addition to museum curation her research interests include environmental reconstruction, human-environment interaction and the application of archaeology to issues such as climate change and ecological restoration.
-She is currently involved in this work through a multi-disciplinary project on Ōtata Island.

 Emily is a Te Whanganui-a-Tara based consultant archaeologist who works across the lower North Island.
 She is originally from Ōtepoti, where she completed her BA and MA at the University of Otago.
 Emily has contracted on a variety of historical and Māori sites across the country.
 Her interests include archaeological planning and historical research, and the archaeology of pre-European Māori and Pākehā settlement.